 Helping Employees With Their Moving Expense Deductions

-Unless you are a qualified tax preparer, giving tax advice to employees about income tax deductions isn't a good thing to do.
+Unless you are a qualified tax preparer, you should not be giving tax advice to employees about income taxes.
 Encourage your employees to get professional tax advice or use professional tax software.
 Here are some things you can do to help employees understand this moving expense benefit and how it will affect their taxes: